Honshu is Japan's largest island and contains most of the country's best-known cities and destinations.

 Honshu (pronounced 'hon-shoe') is 88,000 square miles (228,000km), with a population of around 104 million, accounting for more than 80% of the total population of Japan.
 It's split into five regions (from the northeast to southwest): Tohoku, Chubu, Kanto, Kansai (also known as Kinki), and Chugoku.

-Tokyo sits roughly in the the middle on the Pacific coast to the southeast.
+The capital, Tokyo, sits roughly in the the middle on the Pacific coast to the east.

 The island stretches northeast to southwest across 810 miles (1,300km), with the climate cooler in the northern regions (below Hokkaido) and humid and subtropical in the southwest (ahead of Kyushu).